JuliaReach/LazySets.jl/docs/src/man/interval_hulls.md

 ## Ballinf approximation

-A simple overapproximation with a `BallInf` is obtained with the `ballinf_approximation` function.
+A simple overapproximation with a `BallInf` is obtained with the `ballinf_approximation` function, from the `Approximations` module.
 It overapproximates a convex set by a tight ball in the infinity norm by evaluating the support vector in the canonical directions.

 ```@example example_ih